U60NMTMiner/husky-mine-rescuer-o/README.md

 env | grep -e ROS_* -e HUSKY_*
 ```

-F) Add the husky ip to your /etc/hosts, where {husky-ip} is the ip address of the husky in the form of xxx.xxx.xxx.xxx.
+F) Add the husky ip to your /etc/hosts, where <husky-ip> is the ip address of the husky in the form of xxx.xxx.xxx.xxx.
 The ip address will change occasionally.
 Instead of running the following command, simply edit the /etc/hosts file to include the new ip.

 ```
-sudo bash -c "echo \"xxx.xxx.xxx.xxx    husky\" >> /etc/hosts"
+sudo bash -c "echo \"<husky-ip>    husky\" >> /etc/hosts"
 ```

 G) Set ROS_MASTER_IP and ROS_IP parameters, where <husky-ip> and <host-ip> are the IPs of the husky and the host respectively and MUST be IP on the same network: